-The byelection will fill the vacancy left by the appointment of Phil Hogan as EU Commissioner for Agriculture.
-Photograph: Dara Mac Dónaill
+The Government has moved the writ for the Carlow-Kilkenny byelection to fill the vacancy left by the appointment of former minister for the environment and local Fine Gael TD Phil Hogan as EU Commissioner for Agriculture.

 The byelection takes place on Friday, May 22nd, the same day as the referendums on marriage equality and on the minimum age of presidential candidates.